vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 .. topic:: Common environment

-   Please only be sure that the environment is correct for both, the master script and the tasks.
+   Please only be sure that the environment is correct for both, master script and tasks.
 More information on this topic is presented in the section :ref:`Passing the execution environment to QCG-PilotJob tasks`.

 .. note::  It is worth noting that the workflow can be started in a common way on both local computer and cluster.
 In case of the batch execution on clusters, the above line can be put into the job script.

+Resuming the workfow
+********************

+EQI is able to resume processing of tasks within QCG-PilotJob Manager if the workflow was not completed (for example when it was stopped due to crossing the walltime limit).
+The resume mechanism is enabled by default and it is used whenever Executor is inited with the campaign for which EQI processing was already started but not completed.